How & Why to Teach English in Japan in 2026

 The popularity of English in Japan

-The world has seen rapid globalization and heavy amounts of information exchange between nations.
+The world has seen rapid globalization and extensive information exchange between nations.

-This has led to the need for widespread speaking of the English language.
+This has led to the need for widespread use of English.
 Today, most accept it as the universal language, i.e., the lingua franca.

-Japan is no exception to this phenomenon of globalization and western culture spread.
-And it also wants to expand its horizons, and thus they welcome English teachers.
+Japan is no exception to globalization and the spread of Western culture.
+It also wants to expand its reach and welcomes English teachers.

 Most universities and companies in and outside Japan want applicants to speak and write basic English.
-This makes the job of an English teacher highly demanded in the major cities of Japan.
+This makes the job of an English teacher highly in demand in the major cities of Japan.

-Further, the job pays pretty well in Japan compared to other Asian countries.
-Japan is also a friendly nation with high living standards at reasonable prices.
-And this makes it a pleasant experience.
+Furthermore, the pay is relatively good in Japan compared to other Asian countries.
+Japan is also a friendly nation with high living standards at reasonable prices, making it a pleasant experience.

 ESL teacher in Japan

-For example, English has been widely taught for many years in Japan.
-It is also mandatory from the age of eight or nine onwards.
-But, despite that, English isn’t popular in Japan.
+For example, English has been widely taught in Japan for many years.
+It is also mandatory from the ages of 8 or 9 onward.
+Despite that, English isn’t popular in Japan.

-First, Japan is, by and large, a monolingual country.
-A vast majority of the population only speak one language, i.e., Japanese.
+First, Japan is primarily a monolingual country.
+The vast majority of the population speaks only one language: Japanese.

-The primary reason is the lack of teachers who can effectively use English.
-Most emphasis is on writing, and little to no focus on practical elements, like speaking.
+The primary reason is the shortage of teachers who can use English effectively.
+Most emphasis is on writing, with little to no focus on practical elements such as speaking.

-Japan’s Ministry of Education acknowledges they need English skills to compete in the modern economy.
-So, the government has deployed many resources to improve the Japanese population’s English skills.
+Japan’s Ministry of Education acknowledges that the Japanese population needs English skills to compete in the modern economy.
+The government has deployed significant resources to improve the Japanese population’s English proficiency.

 Why choose Japan as an ESL teacher?

-Teachers can earn a lot of money and have a comfortable life working there.
-So, there are many benefits linked to it.
-Still, teaching English in Japan comes with a few drawbacks too.
+Teachers can earn a lot of money and have comfortable working lives, so many benefits are linked to this.
+Still, teaching English in Japan has a few drawbacks.

 5 Best Advantages

 Are you interested in the Japanese language?
-Maybe a career, unique experiences, lovely places, J-pop, anime, karaoke, sumo, or Zen temples?
+Maybe you’d like to pursue a career in it, have unique experiences, visit lovely places, listen to J-pop, watch anime, sing karaoke, do sumo, or visit Zen temples.

 Well, there is something for every English teacher in Japan.